 Last Friday, as a massive storm system we now know was a meso cyclone, roared through southern Missouri and Illinois.
 Soon after lunch we sheltered in our safe spot at LRRD as sustained winds of 80 mph hit.
 It’s being called and “inland hurricane,” and that’s an apt description because the damage is very similar.
 Nearly every block in Carbondale was at least partly blocked as trees came down, often taking overhead utilities with them.
-News articles here, gif animation here, and here.
+Gif animation here.
 Not much on the national news, though the damage from this will likely approach that of a major hurricane hitting the Gulf coast.

 In Illinois, the damage covers several counties, and we’re told Carbondale took the brunt of it.
 Hardly a home stands undamaged.
 I counted over 30 trees destroyed on the 3-acre lot my in-laws own.